byrokrat/giroapp/docs/plugins.md

 For a more condensed syntax you may use the `Plugin` class that automatically registers objects into the environment.

-Here is an example that forces the donation amount to be at least 100 SEK:
+Here is an example that forces the donation amount on added donors to be at least 100 SEK:

 <!-- @example validate-donation-amount -->
 ```php